dwf/rescued-scipy-wiki/SciPy2007/TConfig.rst

 TConfig = Traits + ConfigObj
 ============================

-* Changes to the Traited instance propagate back into the ConfigObj_.
+* Changes to the Traited instance propagate back into the ConfigObj.

 * A purely declarative interface for describing configurations.